mavjav-edu/pcc_2e/chapter_02/tiy-ch02.md

+---
+layout: default
-# Variables And Simple Data Types
+title:  Variables And Simple Data Types
+nav_exclude: true
+---

 In this chapter you’ll learn about the different kinds of data you can work with in your Python programs.
 You’ll also learn how to store your